-Elevator mechanics install, maintain, or fix elevators, escalators and moving walkways.
-Each type of work—installation, maintenance, and repair—requires a different skill set, and therefore those who work in this occupation usually specialize in one area.
-Elevator mechanics may also be called elevator installers, repairers, or constructors.
+Elevator mechanics install, maintain, or fix elevators, escalators, and moving walkways.
+Each type of work—installation, maintenance, and repair—requires a different skill set, therefore those who work in this occupation usually specialize in one area.
+Elevator mechanics may also be called elevator installers, repairers, technicians, or constructors.

 What Does an Elevator Mechanic Do?

-These are some typical job duties taken from online ads for elevator mechanic positions found on Indeed.com:
+These are some typical job duties specified in online ads for elevator mechanic positions found on Indeed:

 The Downside of Working in This Occupation

-- Elevator mechanics may have to be "on-call" to respond to emergencies and do repairs during the night, and on weekends and holidays
+- Elevator technicians may have to be "on call" to respond to emergencies and perform repairs during the night and on weekends and holidays.

 - This work can be dangerous.
-Injuries caused by falls, burns, and muscle pulls are a strong possibility.
+Injuries caused by falls, burns, and muscle pulls are common.

-To prepare to work in this occupation, you will complete a four-year apprenticeship that consists of 144 hours of technical instruction and 2,000 hours of paid on-the-job training.
-You will learn electrical and electronic theory, mathematics, physics, safety, and how to read blueprints.
+To prepare to work in this occupation, you will have to complete a four-year apprenticeship that consists of 144 hours of technical instruction and 2,000 hours of paid on-the-job training.
+You will learn about electrical and electronic theory, mathematics, physics, safety, and how to read blueprints.

 Apprenticeships, which are usually sponsored by unions and contractors, are open to high school graduates or those who have earned equivalency diplomas.
 Applicants must be at least 18 years old and physically able to do the job.
-Before a program admits you, you will have to pass a math, reading and mechanical aptitude test.
-Taking math, shop, and mechanical drawing classes in high school will help get you ready.
+Before getting admitted to a program, you will have to pass math, reading, and mechanical aptitude tests.
+Taking math, shop, and mechanical drawing classes in high school will help prepare you.

-Elevator mechanics must have a license to work in some states.
+Elevator mechanics need a license to work in some states.
 To find out if your state requires one, see the Licensed Occupation Tool from CareerOneStop (Hint: typing only the word "elevator" into the search box will bring up all relevant job titles).

-Although it is not required, some people working in this field choose to become certified.
-Voluntary certification, available from trade associations like the National Association of Elevator Contractors can make a job candidate more appealing to an employer since it demonstrates that he or she has met certain standards.
+Although not required, some people working in this field choose to become certified.
+Voluntary certification, available from trade associations like the National Association of Elevator Contractors, can make job candidates more appealing to an employer since it demonstrates that they have met specific standards.

 What Soft Skills Will You Need?

-- Physical Strength and Stamina: As an elevator mechanic you must be able to lift heavy equipment and do grueling work for extended time periods.
+- Physical strength and stamina: As an elevator technician, you must be able to lift heavy equipment and do grueling work for extended time periods.

-- Troubleshooting: You will have to determine the causes of problems.
+- Troubleshooting skills: You will have to determine the causes of problems.

 What Will Employers Expect From You?

-In addition to skills and experience, what qualities do employers look for when they hire workers?
-Here are some requirements from actual job announcements found on Indeed.com:
+In addition to skills and experience, what qualities do employers look for when they hire elevator technicians?
+Here are some requirements from actual job announcements found on Indeed:

 - "Demonstrated customer service skills and the ability to remain calm when confronted with difficult situations"

-- "Applicant must be able to lift and move eighty pounds without assistance"
+- "Applicant must be able to lift and move 80 pounds without assistance"

 - "Must be a strong team player and must be able to work independently and as a team member"